Science is one of the most important and a vast subject.

-Below is a list of science learning games categorized in various age groups to teach science in a fun and an engaging manner.
+Below is a list of science learning games for kids categorized in various age groups to teach fun science games in a fun and an engaging manner.

 A very nice game.
 Kids who happen to love animals will love the game.
-Through a series of games, kids will learn about animals, their diets, habitats and other attributes.
-The game features characters from the popular Nick Jr. TV show Bubble Guppies, so it’s a win-win for those who are familiar with the show.
+Through a series of science games, kids will learn about animals, their diets, habitats and other attributes.
+The science game for kids features characters from the popular Nick Jr. TV show Bubble Guppies, so it’s a win-win for those who are familiar with the show.

 Suitable for the kids aged 4 and 5.
 This is a collection of animated videos, songs and other little engaging materials that will help you to teach your children about human brain.
 It is a paid game.